spatialnetworkslab/vue-gg/docs/concepts/scaling.md

 ##### domainMid

-`domanMid` will be used as a central point between the upper and lower boundaries of the domain to create a [diverging](https://github.com/d3/d3-scale#diverging-scales) scale.
+`domainMid` will be used as a central point between the upper and lower boundaries of the domain to create a [diverging](https://github.com/d3/d3-scale#diverging-scales) scale.